m-barthelemy/vpn-webauth/README.md

   > NOTE: the app will automatically create the tables and thus needs to have the privileges to do so.
 - `ENCRYPTIONKEY`: Key used to encrypt sensitive information in the database.
 Must be 32 characters. **Mandatory** if `ENFORCEMFA` is set to `true`.
 - `EXCLUDEDIDENTITIES`: list of VPN or SSH user accounts (identities) that do not require any additional authentication by this app, separated by comma.
 Optional.
-  > The VPN or SSH server will still query the application when these accounts try to connect, but will always get a positive response.
+  > The VPN or SSH servers will still query the application when these accounts try to connect, but will always get a positive response.
 - `HOST`: the IP address to listen on.
 Default: `127.0.0.1`
 - `ORGNAME`: Name that appears on the users OTP authenticator app.
 Default: `VPN`.
   > It is recommended that you set it to the name of your organization.